emqx/blog/en/202011/emqx-and-clickhouse-for-iot-data-access-and-analysis.md

 ### Introduction to EMQX

-[EMQ  X ](https://www.emqx.com/en) is an open-source MQTT messaging broker developed on a highly concurrent Erlang/OTP language platform, supporting millions of connections and distributed cluster architecture, with a publish-subscribe model.
+[EMQX](https://www.emqx.com/en) is an open-source [MQTT](https://www.emqx.com/en/blog/the-easiest-guide-to-getting-started-with-mqtt) messaging broker developed on a highly concurrent Erlang/OTP language platform, supporting millions of connections and distributed cluster architecture, with a publish-subscribe model.
 EMQX has many out-of-the-box features built-in, and **EMQX Enterprise**, supports the storage of IoT message data to ClickHouse via a rules engine.

 ### Introduction to ClickHouse